 Return meat to the pot containing the cooking liquid and add the partly cooked peas, salt and pepper.

 Simmer gently until peas are fully broken down (about another 40 minutes).
-Adjust seasonings to taste and serve with crostini or croutons, if desired.
+Adjust seasonings to taste and serve with crostini or croutons,

 Rib-Sticking Pea and Ham Soup will keep in the fridge for up to 5 days or can be frozen.